BerndHagen/Medio-YouTube-Converter/README.md

 3. Follow the on-screen instructions to complete the installation, replacing any old files with the new updates.
 4. Once the installation is complete, launch the application.

-For optimal performance, make sure the installation path is set to **`C:\Users\...\AppData\Local\Arctisoft-Studio\Medio - YouTube Converter`** during setup.
+For optimal performance, make sure the installation path is set to `C:\Users\...\AppData\Local\Arctisoft-Studio\Medio - YouTube Converter` during setup.
 This prevents potential issues and ensures that features are not blocked due to a lack of administrative rights.

 ## Copyright

-This software program, **Medio**, is an intellectual creation of me, Bernd Hagen, the author and copyright holder, and is protected by copyright law.
+This software program, **Medio**, is an intellectual creation of Bernd Hagen, the author and copyright holder, and is protected by copyright law.
 This comprehensive copyright notice outlines the terms and conditions governing the use, distribution, and modification of Medio:

 1. **License:** Medio is made available for free download and use without requiring a separate license.
 You are granted a limited, non-exclusive, and non-transferable right to use the software in accordance with the terms set forth herein.
 2. **Prohibited Modifications:** You are expressly prohibited from modifying, decompiling, disassembling, reverse engineering, or otherwise manipulating Medio in any manner.
 Any attempts to do so will be deemed a clear violation of this copyright.